react-made-native-easy/react-made-native-easy.github.io/README.md

 ### CONTRIBUTIONS

 This is an open source book hosted on Github.We will keep updating the contents of the book as and when it gets outdated.
-Please feel free to contibute or leave a comment in the disqus.
+Please feel free to contribute or leave a comment in the disqus.

 Github link: